 Let Your Turkey Rest for 30 Minutes

-Resting your turkey does two important things: one, it gives the juices in the meat a chance to settle, so they don't go spilling across your cutting board when you start carving.
-(The more juices you lose, the drier your turkey will be).
-And two, it allows time for the bird to cool, so it's easier for you to work with.
+Resting your turkey does two important things: It gives the juices in the meat a chance to settle so they don't go spilling across your cutting board when you start carving.
+This helps prevent dry meat.
+It also allows time for the bird to cool so it's easier for you to handle.

-When it's time to carve the turkey, we don't recommend trying to do it at the table.
+When it's time to carve the turkey, we don't recommend doing it at the table.
 The process involves a certain amount of grappling with the bird that is best confined to the kitchen.
-Besides, you don't need the added pressure of performing for an audience.
+Besides, you don't need the added pressure of a captive audience.

 Use a Sharp Chef's Knife

 Some folks suggest using a carving knife, a boning knife, and a chef's knife.
 Those specialty blades are thinner, longer, and more flexible.
 But if you've cooked your turkey properly, the joints are going to come apart pretty easily, so your chef's knife should be more than adequate to do the job.